endlessm/godot-block-coding/addons/block_code/README.md

 Expressing an appropriate layer of abstraction is perhaps the most challenging aspect of this project, and will likely place limits upon what can be achieved with this tool.
 We do not aim to express the full power of Godot & GDScript with this block coding plugin, but rather, our objective is to provide a gentler introduction to Godot for learners, such that they can get familiar with other aspects of the Godot Editor and learn programming concepts while creating basic games.
 We envision that learners would use block coding as a stepping stone and then later progress onto learning GDScript.

-That said, we are in no way opposed to having this project grow to be able to create more complex games, as long as it does not negatively affect the experience for learners.
+That said, we are in no way opposed to having this project grow to be able to create more complex games, as long as it does not negatively affect the experience for early stage learners.

 ## Getting Started